dalehumby/DevFest2020/README.md

 ### A simple web server
-The final step is to create a Prometheus endpoint that can be scraped by Prometheus to get the count.
+The final step is to create a simple web page that displays the current count.
 To do this we set up a simple web server that watches for HTTP requests to /metrics and returns a simple text webpage.

 Restart your dev board (CTRL+D) and then paste the following: